 Resources for Students

-How to Read a Journal Article - This handout provides some tips and tricks to make reading and understanding social science journal articles easier.
+How to Read a Journal Article - Tips and tricks to make reading and understanding social science journal articles easier.

 Data Citations - Citing data is as important as citing literature used in a paper.
 This is a discussion of why it is important and how to properly cite data.

-Data Management Plans - This section offers guidelines for effective data management and would be most useful for graduate students and faculty beginning research projects for the first time.
-Information given responds to the requirements of federal funding agencies such as the National Institutes of Health (NIH) and National Science Foundation (NSF).
+Data Management Plans - Guidelines for effective data management, most useful for graduate students and faculty beginning research projects for the first time.
+Information given responds to the requirements of federal funding agencies such as the National Institutes of Health and National Science Foundation.

 Research Paper Competition